Tropic Shale: Stratigraphy and age

 The Tropic Shale has been correlated temporally with the Tununk Member of the Mancos Shale in central Utah, the Allen Valley Shale of the western Wasatch Range in Utah, the Mancos Shale exposed at Black Mesa, Arizona, and additionally the Bridge Creek Member of the Greenhorn Limestone at Pueblo, Colorado.
 Bentonite layers present in all these formations have been correlated throughout deposits associated with the Western Interior Seaway.

 Solid and septarian carbonate concretionary nodule horizons are characteristic of the lower and middle parts of the formation informally named as concretionary layer 1-4.
-The statigraphically lowest is layer one with the stratigraphically highest being layer 4.
+The stratigraphically lowest is layer one with the stratigraphically highest being layer 4.
 Layers 1 and 2 seem to be in isolated sections while layers 3 and 4 seem to have a wide distribution and act as marker beds between Bentonite "A" and "B".
 The ammonites Sciponoceras gracile and Euomphaloceras septemseriatum are commonly preserved in these concretionary nodules.

 The bentonites of the Tropic Shale form erosional benches that can be easily traced throughout the formation.
 These bentonites have been correlated with other formations that are interpreted as part of the Western Interior Seaway.
 They are white to light grey when freshly exposed or can have a yellowish discoloration when weathered.
 The average thickness of these bentonite beds is 1–6 mm.
 They are organized using a lettered system (A-E) with the lowest stratigraphically positioned bentonite being "A" and the highest stratigraphically positioned bentonite being "E".
 Several of these bentonites have also been related to known ammonoid biozones.
 Bentonites "A" and "B" are associated with massive accumulations of clam fossils.